girassolbit/meteor-fakefill/README.md

 	var docs = Authors.fakefill.insert(10); //
 	=> [ { profile: { firstName: '...', lastName: '...', email: '...' }, ..., ..., ... } ]
 ```
-This method insert the number you specified of random document to your collection
+This method inserts the number you specified of random document to your collection